netscaler/netscaler-adc-metrics-exporter/README.md

 --metric         | Provide a specific metric to load from metrics.json file (eg: 'lbvserver', 'protocolhttp', etc).
 If not provided, all metric entities from metrics.json will be loaded
 --secure         | Ensures HTTPS connection to ADC.
 Option 'no'(HTTP) can be provided to collect metrics from Citrix ADC.
 Default: 'yes'.
 --start-delay    | Specify time for which exporter should sleep before starting metric collection.
 Default: 10s --timeout        | Specify timeout period for exporter to obtain response from target Citrix ADCs.
-Default: 15s --metrics-file   | The location of metrics.json file.
+Default: 10s --metrics-file   | The location of metrics.json file.
 Default: /exporter/metrics.json --log-file       | The location of exporter.log file.
 Default: /exporter/exporter.log --log-level      | The level of logging.
-DEBUG, INFO, WARNING, ERROR or CRITICAL Default: DEBUG --config-file    | File with configs such as ```username```, ```password```, ```validate-cert```, ```cacert-path```, etc. Helps supply username and password through file rather than CLI.
+DEBUG, INFO, WARNING, ERROR or CRITICAL Default: INFO --config-file    | File with configs such as ```username```, ```password```, ```validate-cert```, ```cacert-path```, etc. Helps supply username and password through file rather than CLI.
 --validate-cert. | Specify if ca certifcate is to be validated to access Citrix ADC.
 Default: 'no'.
 Valid value: 'yes' --cacert-path.   | Provide valid cert path if "-validate-cert" set to 'yes'. cert path will only be considered if '--validate-cert' is set to 'yes'.